-- Hammertoe — when the toe bends at the middle joint, which forces the joint upward and the end of the toe downward.
+- Hammertoe — when the toe bends at the middle joint, forcing the joint upward and the end of the toe downward.
 This results in the toe resembling a hammer.

-- Mallet toes — when the toes bend down at the joint closest to the tip of the toe.
+- Mallet toe — when the toes bend down at the joint closest to the tip of the toe.
 The second toe is most often affected.

 - Claw toe — when the 4 smallest toes bend up at the joint closest to the foot, and then each joint thereafter bends down.
 The toes appear to curl down, and in severe cases, may curl into themselves.

-When the neurological impact of stroke impairs the brain’s ability to send motor signals to the toes, the muscles in the foot and toes respond by tightening, resulting in curled toes.
-This is known as spasticity.
+When the neurological impact of a stroke impairs the brain’s ability to send motor signals to the toes, the muscles and tendons in the foot and toes may respond by tightening, resulting in curled toes.
+This involuntary tightening is referred to as spasticity.

-Curled toes can make walking uncomfortable and even painful.
+Especially in severe cases, curled toes can make standing, balancing, and walking uncomfortable or even painful.
 Fortunately, there are treatments that can help fix the condition.

 Here are some of the best ways to fix curled toes: